 How do I find out more about Naloxone (Narcan) trainings for residents?

 The Westchester County Department of Health offers free Community Opioid Overdose Trainings.
 Trainings are comprised of a PowerPoint presentation (current as of 12/15/16), as well as a hands on demonstration to ensure that participants are able to assemble the needle-less syringe used to administer Narcan.
 Those who complete the training will receive a free Narcan kit and will be certified to administer Narcan for two years in New York State.
-Residents 18 years of age or older who want to be trained to administer Naloxone (Narcan) should register online for the following training dates (space is limited - register early):

 Can I request training for my organization or agency?